-I Speak Machine announce their second album on Lex, Zombies 1985.
-Out 8th September 2017.
+I Speak Machine release their second album on Lex, Zombies 1985.

 I Speak Machine are vocalist and synth nerd Tara Busch and filmmaker Maf Lewis.
 Together they make brooding soundtracks and horror/sci-fi films, creating the audio and visual in unison and giving both elements equal prominence.